 Q. Were there any lows in the journey where you felt like quitting?

 Sugandha: Oh yes definitely, a lot of those too.
 While I improved my reading comprehension, I still struggled with other questions on paragraph completion, critical reasoning and others.
 I had decided that I would skip those questions entirely.
 I shared this with Rudra again.
 He told me to put this idea aside and just practice the questions being done in class.
 He took some extra classes just for my sake.
 Gradually, the phobia vanished and I rebuilt the self confidence that the 2016 results had shaken throughly.
-I attended the motivation sessions of iQuanta taken by Mr. Mudit.
-He would listen to our anxieties and other issues and then, take a real life incident from someone else’s life and narrate it to us.
+I attended the motivation sessions of iQuanta.
+The faculty would listen to our anxieties and other issues and then, take a real life incident from someone else’s life and narrate it to us.
 In the end, it would connect back to what we were facing.
-In that narration or anecdote we would find the solution to our
+In that narration or anecdote we would find the solution to our problems too.

 You can reach out to Sugandha by writing to : firstname.lastname@example.org